-1.0 Introduction
+Introduction

-1.1 Building on its Open Spaces Strategy, an in response to its declaration of a climate emergency, Lowestoft Town Council will explore the development of wild flower areas in suitable locations, but recognises that the delivery of such may require some investment and will consider the relative merits of this.

-The development of wild flower areas would seek to improve natural habitats and increase biodiversity and nectar rich sources of food for bees and other insects, whilst providing an attractive and varied landscape for the town's population.
+Building on its Open Spaces Strategy and in response to the Climate Crisis Policy, Lowestoft Town Council will look to develop Wild Flower areas in suitable locations.
+These areas will not be progressed to save money indeed in the short term they may need some investment but to improve natural habitats, provide bio-diversity as well as nectar rich sources of food for bees and other insects whilst providing an attractive and varied landscape for the town's population.

-2.0 Reasons
+Reasons

-2.1 Wild flower meadows have been in decline for generations due to population growth and the resulting need for housing and transport networks, intensive farming methods and the desire for more ornate plants.
+Wild flower meadows have been in decline for generations due to population growth and the resulting need for housing and transport networks, intensive farming methods and the desire for more ornate plants.
 Our bee and pollinating insect populations are in decline both due the use of insecticides and this decline in easily accessible, pollen rich food sources.
 The town council has already passed policy restricting the use of pesticides in its parks and open spaces such that it should only be used for dealing with invasive weeds and should preferably be of a systemic nature.
 This policy seeks to address what we can do to help increase the availability of pollen rich wild flower availability within Lowestoft and hopefully influence others to follow this lead.